 It’s New York’s most famous borough, a place that draws new residents, professionals, visitors, politicians, and tourists from around the globe.
 A place where nightlife, entertainment, business, economics, and finance converge into the world's most famous metropolis.
 It’s Manhattan, the heart of New York City.

 Whether you're buying a home, searching for rentals, or selling a home in Manhattan, Brooklyn Real Property can assist you with everything.
-We have over 25 years of local real estate experience and 4 convenient office locations to serve you.
+We have over 25 years of local real estate experience and four convenient office locations to serve you.
 Contact us and let's talk about your plans!

 Living in Manhattan

-The Culture and Amenities
+Culture and Amenities

-Not only is Manhattan home to the Financial District of New York (and much of the US, like Wall Street, the World Trade Center, and the Stock Exchange, as well numerous corporate headquarters across every industry), it’s also home to some of the world’s most visited attractions, like Times Square, the extensive Central Park, the Empire State Building, and the Brooklyn Bridge.
+Not only is Manhattan home to the Financial District of New York (and much of the U.S., like Wall Street, the World Trade Center, and the Stock Exchange, as well numerous corporate headquarters across every industry), it’s also home to some of the world’s most visited attractions, like Times Square, the extensive Central Park, the Empire State Building, and the Brooklyn Bridge.

 Manhattan’s neighborhoods are as astoundingly diverse as the city of New York itself.
-Experience everything from Bohemian flair in Greenwich Village or the Upper East Side to the rich foreign experiences of Chinatown, Koreatown, or Little Italy.
+Experience everything from bohemian flair in Greenwich Village or the extravagant Upper East Side to the rich foreign experiences of Chinatown, Koreatown, or Little Italy.
 Discover the upscale shopping of SoHo, the art industry and robust nightlife of Chelsea, or the poignant history of Harlem.